Shivam-316/CWC-Sub/README.md

 4. A section should be there different from the background to contain all the contents of the directory shared

 #### Content-section:
-a.
-3 section differentiated with single line [hint: use <hr> tag]
+1. 3 section differentiated with single line [hint: use <hr> tag]
-b.
-First Section: contains any link if present in the directory
+2. First Section: contains any link if present in the directory
-c.
-Second Section: What the author wants to say about it and how is the link useful for the community
+3. Second Section: What the author wants to say about it and how is the link useful for the community
-d.
-Third Section: Who’s the author and her/his details
+4. Third Section: Who’s the author and her/his details
 5. Don’t forget to add footer

-***Note: Each subtask contains 1 point
+##### ***Note: Each subtask contains 1 point